FIWARE/tutorials.Linked-Data/README.md

 #### Response:

-Because of the use of the `options=keyValues`, the response consists of JSON only without the attribute `type` and `metadata` elements.
+Because of the use of the `options=keyValues` together with the Accept HTTP header, the response consists of JSON only without the attribute `type` and
+`metadata` elements.

 ```json